 Johnston/Schembri (1999) focus on the idiomaticity of lexical signs.
-Although the form of many lexical signs is iconically motivated - their formational components handshape, orienttation, location, and movement express a general meaning (first level of conventionalisation), e.g. a flat hand represents 'something flat' -, the meaning of lexical signs is idiomatic i.e. it cannot be composed by summing up the meanings of its components: They have passed a second level of conventionalisation.
+Although the form of many lexical signs is iconically motivated - their formational components handshape, orient-tation, location, and movement express a general meaning (first level of conventionalisation), e.g. a flat hand represents 'something flat' -, the meaning of lexical signs is idiomatic i.e. it cannot be composed by summing up the meanings of its components: They have passed a second level of conventionalisation.
 For example taking the sign ALCOHOL1^, all its parameters are meaningful and can described as "holding something with a cylindric shape and pouring its content into the mouth".
-The conventionalised meaning 'alcohol' of the lexical item fits with this general meaning, but there is no rule that leads from the general meaning pair.
+The conventionalised meaning 'alcohol' of the lexical item fits with this general meaning, but there is no rule that leads from the general meaning of the sign to 'alcohol'.
+The sign must be learned as a lexicalised and stable form-meaning pair.
 In contrast to productive signs (see below), Johnston/Schembri (2010) call them "fully-lexical signs".

-There is a small number of signs where the general meaning coincides with the conventionalised meaning like e.g. PLANE1^ (subtype PLANE1: 'plane') or TO-BEAT1^ (subtype TO-BEAT1: 'to beat').
-Johnston/Schembri (1999:133-134) call these signs "general signs" because the criterion of idiomaticity is not applicable (see also Fenlon et al. 2015:191).
+There is a small number of signs where the general meaning coincides with the conventionalised meaning like e.g. PLANE1 (subtype PLANE1: 'plane') or TO-BEAT1 (subtype TO-BEAT1: 'to beat').
+Johnston/Schembri (1999:133-134) call these signs "general signs" because the criterion of idiomaticity is not applicable (cf. also Fenlon et al. 2015:191).
 Nevertheless, as we do not emphasise idiomaticity but conventionality and take the iconicity of signs into account (see above) these signs are highly conventionalised form-meaning units and thus also treated as lexical signs.

 When using iconically motivated lexical signs, the iconic value of its components is deactivated.
-Nevertheless, it can be re-activated (de-lexicalised) in order to express further meaning aspects, For example, the movement component of the sign ALCOHOL1[^] can be modified accordingly to express '(to) abusively drink alcohol', maybe accompanied by appropriate (expressive) facial expression and body movement or posture.
+Nevertheless, it can be re-activated (de-lexicalised) in order to express further meaning aspects, For example, the movement component of the sign ALCOHOL1 can be modified accordingly to express '(to) abusively drink alcohol', maybe accompanied by appropriate (expressive) facial expression and body movement or posture.